szafir/todo-app/README.md

 # Todo application

 ## Quick Start
-To run application locally in production mode hu have to run:
+Before you run application you have to prepare configuation.
+To do that you can run `./prepareEnv.sh` or create `.env` files in `frontend` and `backend` folders.
+Then to run stack locally in production mode hu have to run:

 ```bash
 ./startProd.sh
 ```

-In developement mode:
+or in developement mode:

 ```bash
 ./startDev.sh
 ```

+Enyoj!